dogeystamp/geode-piano/README.md

 ## installation

+- Follow the materials and wiring sections below.
 - Clone project.
 - Go into project directory.
 - Install the `thumbv6m-none-eabi` target using rustup.

+You now have two choices for installation.
+You can either use a debug probe such as the [Raspberry Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/), or install over USB.
+The debug probe is more convenient for iterating quickly, but is harder to set up.

+### no debug probe
 - Install `elf2uf2-rs`.
-- Follow the materials and wiring sections below.
+- Set `runner = "elf2uf2-rs --deploy --serial"` in `.cargo/config`.
 - Set the Pico into BOOTSEL mode:
     - Hold down the BOOTSEL button on the Pico.
 Keep holding it during the following step.
     - Reset the Pico: either replug the power, or short Pin 30 (RUN) to GND through a button or wire.